 The group was formed 5 Years ago when we applied to Rochdale Council, who own the site, to list Barker’s Wood as an Asset of Community Value.
 This was granted but expired after 5 years on 13th April 2021.

-We have now become a sub group of Littleborough Civic Trust and the Trust have re-applied for the Asset of Community Value renewal on our behalf.
-We are currently awaiting a decision.
+We have now become a sub group of Littleborough Civic Trust and the Trust applied for the Asset of Community Value status renewal on our behalf, which was successful.

 St Andrews School, Dearnley, use the wood as a learning resource.
 Additionally, The Rochdale Field Naturalist Society has carried out surveys within the wood.

 With the onslaught of the Covid pandemic many people have sought solace, taking exercise in the wood during this crisis.